RichardMidnight/sd/README.md

    2) Put your source SD-card in the USB SD reader and insert it in a Pi USB port.

-   3) Open a terminal window
+   3) Open a terminal window.

+   4) Change to the 'Downloads' folder (optional).

+       cd Downloads

    4) Type in the command below to see the name of the SD-device.
 If it is the only one in, it will be 'sda'.